 Why did my gluten-free cupcakes turn out dense or crumbly?

 There is nothing more frustrating than having your gluten free cake turn out dense.
-This can be caused by a few potential issues.
+A few potential issues can cause this.

 1. I always tell my readers not to use a stand mixer when they mix cake batter.
 They tend to overmix your batter, leaving you with a denser cake.
 Mix the gluten free cake batter only until the ingredients are combined, and avoid overbaking by checking the cake a few minutes before the suggested baking time.

 2. Another reason for a dense cake is that every gluten-free flour blend has a high starch-to-grain ratio.
-This will greatly affect the moisture level of the cake.
+This will greatly affect the cake’s moisture level.
 If you are using a flour blend I didn’t test, you may need to adjust the liquid or flour amount to get the right batter consistency.

 3. The same answer for #2 goes for if your cake is crumbly.
 Chances are you need to add more liquid to your cake batter to compensate for the grain-to-starch ratio of your flour blend.